-Poor tissue elasticity, either as a result of aging, sun damage, important fluctuations in body weight, and/or genetic factors can all contribute to poor tissue elasticity, leading to sagging of the skin and fat in areas below the waistline.
+Aging, sun damage, large variations in weight, and certain genetic factors can all contribute to poor elasticity of the skin, leading to sagging skin and fat in the lower waist areas.

 Before & After photographs shown on this site are actual patients of Dr. James Lee who have given their permission to have their photos published online.
 They are for illustrative purposes only; individual results vary.
 We do not guarantee outcomes and no prediction of outcome is implied.
 Individual healing characteristics and unexpected complications can affect the outcome of any surgery.

 2. Ideal Candidates

 Ideal candidates for a buttocks lift procedure are healthy, non-smoking adults who:

 - Have a healthy and active lifestyle (i.e. proper diet and regular exercise)

 - Have realistic expectations with regards to what surgery can accomplish, and

 - Are bothered because they have significant skin laxity (with or without excess fat) in multiple areas of your lower body.

 Women who are contemplating future pregnancies should postpone an abdominal body lift or abdominoplasty procedure for the time being, since pregnancy will ultimately have an impact on your final results.